Reverse Prompt Engineering: Computational Assessment

 Furthermore, since $RPE_{GA}$ uses an LLM to generate the recovered prompt, the output is guaranteed to be in natural language.
-In contrast, the output of $output2prompt$ occasionally produces sequences that are not language.
-As illustrated in \cref{fig:natural_language}, $RPE_{GA}$ successfully recovers a complete, coherent sentence, whereas $output2prompt$ does not.
-The example in \cref{fig:natural_language} represents a particularly challenging task, as $RPE_{GA}$ has only five identical answers, containing only ASCII symbols, to work with.
-In contrast, $output2prompt$ has access to more information, especially from the query "Provide 16 scenarios where I can use your services.
-Start with '1:'".
-Despite this difficulty, $RPE_{GA}$ still outperforms $output2prompt$, demonstrating its robustness in generating natural and semantically meaningful prompts, even under constrained conditions.
+In contrast, the output of $output2prompt$ and $output2prompt_s$ occasionally produces sequences that are not language.
+As illustrated in Figure \ref{fig:natural_language}, $RPE_{GA}$ successfully recovers a complete, coherent sentence, whereas $output2prompt$ and $output2prompt_s$ do not.
+The example in Figure \ref{fig:natural_language} represents a particularly challenging task, as $RPE_{GA}$ has only five identical answers, containing only ASCII symbols, to work with.
+In contrast, $output2prompt_s$ has access to more information, especially from the query ``Provide 16 scenarios where I can use your services.
+Start with `1:'.''
+Despite this difficulty, $RPE_{GA}$ still outperforms $output2prompt_s$, demonstrating its robustness in generating natural and semantically meaningful prompts, even under constrained conditions.

-Another key advantage of $RPE_{GA}$ over $output2prompt$ is its ability to generate prompts in free form, whereas $output2prompt$ is constrained to producing prompts in a specific format, as shown in \cref{fig:eg_re_prompt}.
-This limitation of $output2prompt$ may stem from its training data, where all prompts follow a uniform structure.
-To illustrate this, we include a sample from $output2prompt$'s training dataset in \cref{fig:out_training}, which closely resembles the format of the recovered prompt generated by $output2prompt$ in \cref{fig:eg_re_prompt}.
-Additionally, $output2prompt$'s model has a smaller vocabulary size compared to GPT-3.5, leading to the possible inclusion of "<unk>" tokens in its outputs, as seen in the second example in \cref{fig:eg_re_prompt}.
+Another key advantage of $RPE_{GA}$ is its ability to generate prompts in free form, whereas $output2prompt$ and $output2prmopt_s$ is constrained to producing prompts in a specific format, especially $output2prompt_s$, as shown in Figure \ref{fig:eg_re_prompt}.
+This limitation of $output2prompt_s$ may stem from its training data, where all prompts follow a uniform structure.
+Additionally, models in $output2prompt$ and $output2prompt_s$ has a smaller vocabulary size compared to GPT-3.5, leading to the possible inclusion of ``<unk>'' tokens in its outputs, as seen in the first example in Figure \ref{fig:eg_re_prompt}.
+An ablation study of $RPE$ is included in appendix \ref{app:ablation}